WebwareForPython/w4py3/docs/overview.rst

 To facilitate web development with Webware for Python 3, a ``webware`` console script has been added that can be used to create working directories for new application and start the development server.
 This script replaces the old ``MakeAppWorkDir`` and ``AppServer`` scripts.
 When creating a new working directory, a WSGI script will also be created that can be used to attach the application to a web server.

-The documentation contexts of the various plug-ins have been replaced by a common Sphinx based documentation provided in the top level ``docs`` directory.
+The documentation contexts of the various plug-ins have been replaced by a common Sphinx based documentation provided in the top-level ``docs`` directory.
 The tests are still contained in ``Tests`` subdirectories at the top and plug-in levels, but the test suite has been expanded and is using the unittest framework consistently.
-The twill tests have also been replaced by unit tests based using WebTest_.
+The twill_ tests have also been replaced by unit tests based using WebTest_.
 They make sure that all servlets in the examples and testing contexts work as expected.
 Since Webware for Python 3 uses WSGI, WebTest can now also be used to test applications built with Webware for Python 3.

 Otherwise, not much has been changed, so that migrating existing Webware for Python applications to Webware for Python 3 should be straight forward.
 Of course, you still need to migrate your Webware applications from `Python 2 to Python 3`_, but meanwhile a lot of tools and guidelines have been provided that help making this process as painless as possible.